 In her spare time, Dr. Leung enjoys gardening in the summer and snowboarding in the winter.
 She also enjoys spending time with her family, visiting city parks and the gulf islands, and taking part in the various events and activities this beautiful city offers.

 For information about the services offer by Dr. Leung and her team at the Wise Mind Centre, please visit www.wisemindcentre.com.
 She could also be reached via email (firstname.lastname@example.org) or by phone (604-761-8201).

-The Wise Mind Centre currently offers the following two Adult DBT Skills Groups and one Multi-Families Adolescent DBT Skills Group:
+The Wise Mind Centre currently offers the following three Adult DBT Skills Groups and one Multi-Families Adolescent DBT Skills Group:

 3/ Monday Evenings Multi-Families Adolescents DBT Skills Group 5:30-7:00pm